Subject Guides

 Virginia Office of Vital Records This is the website for the official Vital Records Office of the Virginia Department of Health.
 Records should be available for birth, marriage, and death certificates from 1853 to the present.

-Library of Virginia Guide to Vital Statistics Holdings The Library of Virginia holds primary source materials that supplement official vital records.
+Guide to Using Vital Statistics Records in the Archives at the Library of Virginia The Library of Virginia holds primary source materials that supplement official vital records.

 The University Library does not generally collect vital records information.
 There is some genealogical information of this sort (bibles, newspapers, family records) in the Small Special Collections Library, but it is not collected in a systematic way.